CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/load_trajectory.rst

 may be used to write the bonds list (including bond orders) to a text-based output file in regular time intervals.

 OVITO's *Load trajectory* modifier can read the varying bond topology from `dump local` or `reax/c/bonds` files and merge it with the molecular dataset.
-The loaded list of bonds will replace any static connectivity that may be present in the initial LAMMPS data file.
+The loaded list of bonds will replace any static connectivity that may have been present in the initial LAMMPS data file.
 Typically, you will use two instances of the
 *Load trajectory* modifier in the same pipeline, as shown on the side, to load the atomic trajectories as well as the time-varying bond information
 from a reactive MD simulation.